 Character advancement (player and companion) is skill and experienced based.
 Statistics that may be developed are:

 Consists of four stats which allows the cap limit of a skill to be increased, in addition to attribute-based bonuses.
 One attribute point may be distributed per level.

-Consists of twenty-four skills, some of which effect only the player/companion, others used as a party skill (only party member with highest skill used), while a few others effect all units.
+Consists of twenty-four skills, some of which affect only the player/companion, others used as a party skill (only party member with highest skill used), while a few others affect all units.
 One skill point may be distributed per level.

 Consists of six weapon proficiencies which may manually be increased by consistently using a specified weapon-type in battle.
 Ten proficiency points may also be distributed per level.

 Front cover for Mount&Blade: With Fire and Sword

 Front cover for Mount&Blade